JPhilipp/CursorGod/README.md

 # CursorGod

 What's even simpler than a clicker game?
-When not even clicking is needed!
+When clicking isn't needed, either!

 In Cursor God, you just hold your mouse over a position and to have the world evolve... through citizens worshipping your cursor, and building structures to praise it!